Handling state space explosion in verification of component-based systems: A review: Results on handling SSE in CBSD

-An incremental verification based on interaction invariants for component-based design has been proposed in \cite{bensalem2010incremental, bensalem2016component}.
-It is an invariant-based method for verification in BIP component-based model.
-The interaction invariants involve locations of multiple components and express constraints on global state space induced via interactions.
-A methods called Binary Behavioral Constraints (BBC) has been proposed to symbolically compute the interaction invariants.
-The methods completely defined the influence of interactions of a composite component on the other component's behavior.
-To reuse those invariants when new increments are added they decompose the BBC and use two new methods to enhance scalability.
-The verification method is pure synchronization and did not consider data exchange.
+An incremental verification based on interaction invariants for component-based design has been proposed in \cite{bensalem2016component}.
+It is an invariant-based method for verification in the BIP component-based model.
+The interaction invariants involve locations of multiple components and express constraints on global SS induced via interactions.
+A method called binary behavioral constraints (BBC) has been proposed to symbolically compute the interaction invariants.
+The methods completely define the influence of interactions of a composite component on the other component's behavior To reuse those invariants when new increments have been added they decompose the BBC and use two new methods to enhance scalability.
 Finally, the constraints and computations are represented by BDD.
-As we discuss in sec 4, BDD strongly depends on input ordering and without proper ordering, the BDD may grow up and quickly exceed the memory capacity.
-Despite proposing a sufficient technique to reduce the BDD, ordering BDD falls into NP-problems and does not have exact solution \cite{bollig1996improving,bollig2014width}.
-A tool package called CUDD have been used to generate BBDs \cite{somenzi2015cudd}.
+As discussed in Section 4, BDD strongly depends on input ordering and without it, the BDD may grow and quickly exceed the memory capacity.
+Despite proposing a sufficient technique to reduce the BDD, ordering BDD falls into NP-problems and does not have exact solutions \cite{bollig1996improving,bollig2014width}.

-Other work concerning incremental verification for dynamic CBS is defined in \cite{johnson2013incremental}.
-This work can verify CBS whose components and structure change dynamically at runtime.
-The method, called INVEST, improved compositional verification by adding incremental strategy to reverify a system after any removal, modification, and addition of components.
-Initially, the system will be verified by typical compositional vitrifaction and assume guarantee reasoning.
+Other work concerning incremental verification for dynamic CBSD is defined in \cite{johnson2013incremental}.
+This work can verify CBSD whose components and structure change dynamically at runtime.
+The method, called INVEST, improved compositional verification by adding an incremental strategy to reverify a system after any removal, modification, and addition of components.
+Initially, the system will be verified by typical compositional verification and assume-guarantee reasoning.
 The incremental verification executes when any changes occur in the system.
-The method is not completely incremental and combine with assume-guarantee reasoning.